wds4/DCoSL/bounties/nostrBountiesPhase1Description.md

 ## Background

-Curated Lists, one of the apps in the [Pretty Good Apps](https://github.com/wds4/pretty-good) desktop nostr client, is an exploratory proof of concept implementation of the first steps of the protocol for [DCoSL: Decentralized Curation of Simple Lists](https://github.com/wds4/dcosl).
+Curated Lists, one of the apps in the [Pretty Good Apps nostr desktop client](https://github.com/wds4/pretty-good), is an exploratory proof of concept implementation of the first steps of the protocol for [DCoSL: Decentralized Curation of Simple Lists](https://github.com/wds4/dcosl).

 The ultimate goal of DCoSL is to establish a roadmap to build tools for users to crowdsource knowledge by delegating the curation of information to one's web of trust.
 To do this well is a complex problem, but one that I have put a lot of thought into over the years, and I believe that I have a tractable roadmap.
 The purpose of building this webapp is to generate feedback and discussion of some of these ideas by putting them into production.